 In addition to the student's regular manipulatives offered, a student may have one 3 inch x 5 inch notecard with blank graphic organizer(s) drawn on it (front and back) for the assessment.
 The card shall not contain any written text or labels.
-This can serve to help the student organize his or her thoughts.
+This can serve to help the student organize the student's his or thoughts.